Above all else, we understand that our job is to look after our clients and their best interests.

 Holding Redlich has, for many years, been involved with a number of organisations in the arts as part of our commitment to support the communities in which we live and work.

-In addition to a range of initiatives, both past and current, the firm is proud to sponsor Salon des Refusés and the Victorian College of the Arts (VCA) Art Masters Exhibition, the Flying Arts Alliance in Brisbane and regional Queensland and the Cairns Indigenous Art Fair (CIAF).
+In addition to a range of initiatives, both past and current, the firm is proud to sponsor Salon des Refusés in New South Wales, the Victorian College of the Arts (VCA) Art Masters Exhibition, the Flying Arts Alliance in Brisbane and regional Queensland and the Cairns Indigenous Art Fair (CIAF).

 We have sponsored the Salon des Refusés exhibition at the National Trust’s S.H.
 Ervin Gallery since 1999.
 The firm also sponsors the Holding Redlich People’s Choice Award for the most popular artwork of the Salon des Refusés as voted by exhibition visitors.
 The Salon des Refusés was initiated by the S.H.
 Ervin Gallery in 1992 in response to the large number of works entered into the Archibald Prize which were not selected for display in the official exhibition.
 The Archibald Prize is one of Australia’s most high profile and respected awards which attracts hundreds of entries each year and the S.H.
 Ervin Gallery’s ‘alternative’ selection has become a much anticipated feature of the Sydney arts calendar.

 Holding Redlich sponsors the VCA Art Masters Exhibition, a showcase of work from students completing the Master of Contemporary Art and Master of Fine Art at the Victorian College of the Arts.
 The firm also sponsors the Peter Redlich Memorial Art Prize, which is awarded to the most senior student at research-level as recognition of their achievements throughout their study and to further their artistic practice.